Home · Blog · Economics & Policy · · Updated Nov 28, 2025 · 6 min read

 - Collateralized borrowing: Users lock assets such as XOR, VAL, PSWAP, TBCD, ETH, or DAI as collateral to mint KUSD.

-- Governance & incentives: The KEN token rewards liquidity providers and governs Kensetsu risk parameters.
+- Governance & incentives: The KEN token governs Kensetsu’s risk parameters and rewards liquidity providers.

 KUSD transforms TBCD’s conceptual model into a fully functional DeFi stablecoin, giving users direct access to decentralized borrowing and lending within SORA.